SMTorg/smt/README.md

 http://smt.readthedocs.io

 # Contact
-This repository was created by Mohamed Amine Bouhlel and is maintained by the `MDOlab <https://github.com/mdolab>`_.
+This repository was created by Mohamed Amine Bouhlel and is maintained by the `GitHub <https://github.com/SMTorg/SMT>`_.

 Email: mbouhlel@umich.edu or bouhlel.mohamed.amine@gmail.com